jdawnduan/DawnDuan/content/homepage/about.md

 draft: false
 role: 4th Year Graduate Student (Ph.
 D. Candidate)
 avatar: jdawnduan_avatar.jpg
 bio: A chemist that doesn't know how to program is not a good cook.
-My research interests include electrochemical properties of materials, measurement techniques including electron microscopy and crystallography.
-Beyond that, I am trying to extend my knowledge on Python.
+My research interests include electrochemical properties of materials, measurement techniques including electron microscop, crystallogrphy, diffraction and scattering.
+I believe automation in labs can promote creative thinking in a research group. <a href = 'https://www.facebook.com/Gudetama' target = '_blank'>Gudetama</a> spirit resides in me.

 organization:
   name: Northwestern University - Hupp Group